lalitkumawat1m/lalitkumawat1m/README.md

 - 🌱 Exploring MERN, DSA, Mobile Development.

-- ❓ Ask me about DSA, MERN stack and Mobile development related technologies.
+- ❓ Ask me about DSA, MERN stack, and Mobile development-related technologies.

 - 📫 How to reach me: